m3g/ComplexMixtures.jl/docs/src/quickguide.md

 ```

 !!! note
-    It is necessary to indicate how many molecules (in this case,
+    It is necessary to indicate how many molecules (`nmols=1` in this case),
-    `nmols=1`, so that ComplexMixtures knows that the solute is to be considered
+    so that ComplexMixtures knows that the solute is to be considered
     as single structure.
-In this case there is no ambiguity, but if
+Here there is no ambiguity, but if
-    the solute was a micelle, for example, this option would let
+    the solute was a micelle, for example, this option would allow
-    ComplexMixtures know that one wants to consider the micelle as a single structure.
+    ComplexMixtures to understand that the micelle is to be considered as a single structure.

 ### Define TMAO the solvent to be considered